gmineo/gmineo/README.md

 </h1>

 <p align="center">
 Thanks for checking out my profile!
-I'm an economist with passion for the programming world and machine learning.
+I'm an economist with huge curiosity and passion for the programming world and machine learning.
 </p>

 <br>